AksoEo/docs/asc.md

 - `max a`: returns the maximum value of a
 - `avg a`: returns the arithmetic mean of a
 - `med a`: returns the median of a
+- `sort a`: returns a sorted version of a, or null

 ### Date and Time
 - `date_sub t a b`: returns the signed difference between a and b interpreted as RFC3339 date strings, or null. a determines the type of difference; may be one of 'days', 'weeks', 'months', 'years'